-These are basic steps for applying to a degree program (master’s, specialist or doctoral).
-Your materials will be reviewed by both the Office of the Graduate School and the degree program to which you’ve applied.
+These are the basic steps for applying to A-State Graduate Programs (master’s, specialist or doctoral).
+Your materials will be reviewed by both Graduate Admissions and the Graduate Degree Program to which you’ve applied.
 If you have questions, please contact us at A-State Graduate Admissions.

 1. Submission of Application Materials

-Closely observe the deadline and required materials set by your academic program of interest, including any additional documents requested of students who are seeking departmental funding through assistantships or fellowships.
+Closely observe the deadline and required materials set by your graduate program of interest, including any additional documents requested of students who are seeking departmental funding through assistantships or fellowships.
 Complete the application and fax, e-mail or mail any materials that could not be submitted online to A-State Graduate Admissions.

 General documents needed in the application process:

-- A completed copy of the application form accompanied by the appropriate application fee ($30 for U.S. applicants/$40 for International applicants, $50 for Doctoral applicants), along with the required documents for that specific graduate program.
+- A completed online application accompanied by the appropriate application fee ($30 for U.S. applicants/$40 for International applicants, $50 for Doctoral applicants), along with the required documents for that specific graduate program.
 See program website for specific required documents.
-(There may be separate application forms for the doctoral programs and some of our other programs as noted on the departments websites.)
+(There may be separate application forms for some of our programs, as noted on the departments websites.)

 - All students are required to present written documentation of measles, mumps and rubella immunization.
 This immunization must have been received after the first birthday and after January 1, 1968.

 - Arkansas law requires that in order to be eligible for enrollment at a public institution of higher learning a male applicant, between the ages of 18 and 25, who is a U.S. citizen must be registered or be exempt from registration with the selective service system.
-A form affirming registration is also required for admission to Graduate School and is available at the Graduate School.

-- If a standardized test is required for your major, you may contact the Testing Center at Arkansas State University at 870-972-2038 to make the necessary arrangements for testing.
+- If a standardized test is required for your major, you may contact the Testing Center at Arkansas State University at 870-972-2038 for information regarding tests and test dates.